-- Air crews may perceive themselves to be low risk because of their generally healthy status and because their exposure time in-country is short.
+- Air crews may perceive themselves to be low risk because of their generally healthy status and because their in-country exposure time is short.

 Although any travel health provider can see and advise flight crews, it is important to ask the crew member what the airline may require, in addition to what is required or recommended to maintain the person’s health while traveling.
 If in doubt, the travel health provider should contact the airline medical director or occupational health department for guidance.
 For example, some air crews primarily fly domestic routes or routes to Western Europe or Japan, so would not fly to a region of yellow fever risk in their normal daily work.
-However, an airline may require that crew members without contraindications be vaccinated against yellow fever, so that the airline has flexibility to shift crews and be able to address any urgent need.
+However, an airline may require that crew members without contraindications be vaccinated against yellow fever, so that the airline has flexibility to shift crews and be able to address any urgent needs.

 GENERAL HEALTH MEASURES